-We entered the castle grounds from the Kyukeimon Gate at the back.
+We entered the castle grounds from the Kyukei-mon Gate at the back.
 Its foundation was laid sometime in 1477 and it was completed in 1526.
 Kyukei-mon is also known as Hokori Ujo.
 While the Kankai-mon was the main gate, Kyukei-mon functioned as a service gate where mainly women passed through.
-The gate was also used on certain occasions by the King when he visited the temple to offer his prayers or during times he visited Urasoe district in the north
+The gate was also used on certain occasions by the King when he visited the temple at the base to offer his prayers or during times he visited Urasoe district in the north

 From the Kyukei-mon Gate a cobbled path leads to the Kankai-mon gate.
 From there a curving path leads to the Zuisen-mon gate.

-Two Shishi lions in stone sit on either side of the Zuisen Mon gate.
+Two Shishi lions, carved in stone sit on either side of the Zuisen-mon gate.
+“Zuisen” means “great, auspicious fountain,” and the gate was named after a “dragon head” water conduit called “Ryuhi” in front of the gate.
 Shishi lions traditionally stand guard outside the gates of Japanese Shinto shrines and Buddhist temples.
 They are always depicted in pairs, one with mouth open and one with mouth shut.
-“Zuisen” means “great, auspicious fountain,” and the gate was named after the fountain called “Ryuhi (dragon head water conduit)” in front of the gate.

 A few paces up the path leads you to the Houshin-mon Gate.

-Hoshin-mon Gate means “a gate to respect the gods” This is the last gate on the path that leads to the Una forecourt at Shuri-jo.
+Hoshin-mon Gate means “a gate to respect the gods.”
 Beyond the Houshin-mon Gate you will find yourself in front of the Una Forecourt with the beautiful Seiden Hall at the end.

-The date of construction of the castle is uncertain, but it was clearly in use as a castle during the Sanzan period (1322–1429).
-It is believed that it was probably built during the Gusuku period, like most other castles of Okinawa.
+The date of construction of Shuri Castle is uncertain, but it was clearly in use as a castle during the Sanzan period (1322 – 1429).
+It is believed that it was probably built during the Gusuku period (1050 -1429), like most other castles of Okinawa.
+The beginning of the Gusuku period corresponds to that of the Old Ryukyu period of Okinawan historiography, both beginning in 1187 with the semi-legendary ascension of King Shunten.
 When King Shō Hashi unified the three principalities of Okinawa and established the Ryukyu Kingdom, he used Shuri as a residence.
 At the same time, Shuri flourished as the capital and continued to do so during the Second Shō Dynasty.

 The characteristics of Ryukyuan architecture at Shuri-jo lies in the unique features of Ryukyuan designs arranged with the influences of both the architectural styles of Japan and China.
 The Seiden is the Honden or the main hall of Shurijo Castle and, unlike Japanese castles with Tenshukaku or castle towers, it shows architectural styles of Chinese imperial structures and strong influences of Japanese architectural features of shrines and temples.